 Why have a Will?

-If you do not have a Will, then the Intestacy Rules set out in legislation will determine how your estate is distributed.
+If you do not have a Will, then the Intestacy Rules are set out in legislation and will determine how your estate is distributed.
 The Intestacy Rules may not follow your wishes.
 For example, many people assume everything will go to their spouse if they do not have a Will, but this is not the case if you have children.

 Not having a Will not only means your wishes will not be carried out, but it may also increase the cost of your estate administration, cause significant time delays and be a burden to your family and friends.

 Who can challenge my Will?

 In Queensland, a married spouse, de facto spouse, children and a dependant can make a claim against a Will if they believe they were not provided for adequately by the Will.
 You are able to give notice of intention to make a claim against a Will for up to 6 months from the date of death unless leave is granted by the Court.
-There are strict time limits for making a claim and issuing court proceedings.
+There are strict time limits for giving notice of a claim and issuing court proceedings.

 Are all my assets gifted by my Will?

-No, assets you hold in a Trust will remain in The trust.
+No, assets you hold in a Trust will remain in the Trust after you are deceased.
 As part of your estate planning you should provide for who will take control of Trust when you die.

 Superannuation and the proceeds of life insurance policies may not form part of your estate to be gifted by your Will.
 You can take steps, as part of your estate planning, to ensure that your superannuation and life insurance is paid in accordance with your wishes.
 We can advise you regarding binding death benefit nominations.
 You may choose that your superannuation is paid to your estate via your Legal Personal Representative by way of a binding death benefit nomination.